spurthym/Operating-Systems/Bootloader/README.md

 # CSE 536: (Assignment 1) A Tale of a Boot ROM and a Bootloader

-Please refer to the assignment handout posted on Canvas for a list of tasks.

 ### A. Installing xv6 pre-requisites (OPTIONAL)

 Please skip this step if you've already completed assignment #0.
 Reach out to the TAs if you have any installation issues or use the Apporto Cloud VMs.